 What fails to be exported/printed as expected are the "fill styles" of the "simple fill" symbology, for example "diagonal X" (as shown in the attached images).
 And in this specific case qgis seems affected since... always, so I'm not even sure it is a qgis issue.

-#8 Updated by Daniel Adams over 5 years ago
+#8 Updated by Daniel Adams almost 6 years ago

 I'm having the same issue and just wanted to comment on here.
 I'm running 2.6.1 on Windows 7.
 I'm trying to print a large format (36" x 48") map with some high res orthophotos and a few simple layers over them.
 Everything looks good in the print composer, but when I export to PDF there is one specific layer (which is just a green fill of some features) that doesn't show up on the export.
 Everything else shows up.
 I checked the settings on the map and everything looks good.
 Not sure why this one layer doesn't show up on an exported PDF.